68.7 F

 This is also the concern of election officials in , which will delay a switch from ranked-choice voting to City Council until they can buy new equipment that meets state standards.

 In 1950, Arlington switched from paper ballots to voting machines that operated by lever.
-Five successive systems have been purchased since then as technology and state requirements evolved.
+Five successive systems have been purchased since then as and state requirements evolved.

 A state mandate led to the purchase of a voting system in 2015.
 This brought back paper ballots.
 Voters scan the ballots into the election equipment.